What does “boku” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “it” to make its past tense form, “it ta”.

 This is a typical usage of “boku”.
-In the example, it is followed by the binding particle, “wa”, and becomes the subject.
-When it works as the subject in a sentence, normally it needs to be followed by either “wa” or “ga“.
-It’s worth knowing.
+In this example, it works together with the binding particle, “wa”, and becomes the subject in the sentence.

 This Japanese sentence sounds young.
-I mean that the speaker is most probably a boy or young man because he uses “boku” to refer to himself.
-This has not been reflected in translation, but we can see it from the Japanese sentence.
+I mean that the speaker is probably a boy or young man because he uses “boku” to refer to himself.
+This has not been reflected in the English sentence, but we can understand it from the Japanese first-person pronoun.

 Example #2: another usage of “boku”